EvanHerman/lity/readme.txt

 == Frequently Asked Questions ==

-= Is Lity free? =
-Yes!
-Lity is 100% free and always will be.

 = Where are the plugin settings? =
 The plugins settings are nested inside of the 'Tools' menu item from the WordPress admin dashboard.